SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 ### Tier 3: Guardian (WIP)
 * Tank class
-* Passive to reduce/remove the slow from channelling (for Guard)
+* Passive to reduce/remove the slow from channelling (for Guard, but would synergize with any channelling ability)
+* Passive to increase aggro from equipment
+* Passive to grant additional aggro
 * Ability Ideas:
   * Barrier in front of player (moves with player) that pushes enemies and stops projectiles
   * Hook on to one or more enemies.
 Pulls them in until they're within a certain distance.
 Reduce damage from hooked enemies.